mozey/ignore-vendor/README.md

 git commit -m "App changes from existing branch"
 ```

 - Make sure you've committed the changes into the new branches using `git diff`.
-Then delete "*your-existing-branch*", and work on the two branches created above
+Then delete *"your-existing-branch"*, and work on the two branches created above

 - Create the PRs, and merge changes as explained above